BudEcosystem/boomer/README.md

 | Model Name | ARC | MMLU | Human Eval | Hellaswag |
 |:----------:|:--------:|:----:|:----------:|:---------:|
 | Boomer1B   | 22.18     | 24.55| 3.66      | 28.82     |

+### Why use BOOMER?

+Retrieval augmentation
+Inference at the edge
+Language modeling use cases

+#Final thought on Boomer!

+This isn't the end.
+It's just the beginning of a journey towards creating more advanced, more efficient, and more accessible language models.
+We invite you to join us on this exciting journey.

+#Aknowledgements

+We'd like to thank the open-source community and the researchers whose foundational work laid the path for BOOMER.
+Special shoutout to our dedicated team who have worked relentlessly to curate the dataset and fine-tune the model to perfection.